cloudflare/cloudflare-docs/content/support/SSL TLS/FAQ and Reference/SSL FAQ.md

 ## Does Cloudflare SSL support Internationalized Domain Names (IDN)?

 Cloudflare supports double byte / IDN / punycode domains.
 Domains with non-Latin characters receive SSL certificates just like any other domain added to Cloudflare.
+Only an exception when you select Google Trust Services as certificate authority.
+Check more details [here](https://developers.cloudflare.com/ssl/reference/certificate-authorities/#limitations-1).

 ___